elixir-makeup/makeup/CONTRIBUTING.md

 {atom(), map(), String.t()}
 ```

-The token format was inspired by the format of an elixir AST node.
+The token format was inspired by the format of an Elixir AST node.

   * The *first* element of the 3-tuple is the type of token.
     Makeup supports a limited number of token types.